WelfzTwingoFurs/WegTek3D/README.md

 -Map using draw_line, 2D & 3D options.

 IMPERFECTIONS:
--No Y FOV;
 -No collision;
 -No sprite objects;
--Only 1 texture at a time (lazy, it just needs configuring);
 -Heavy texture distortion up-close;
--Non-square polygons don't texture properly (& intervenes with clipping);
+-Clipping intervenes with texturing;
 -No camera-edge clipping (polys outside screen still render);
 -No culling (polygons behind others still render);
 -Draw distance innacurate to value (depending on Angles FOV);
--Floor texture position slightly innacurate to aspect ratio;
+-Floor texture position innacurate to aspect ratio;
 -Feet when you look down, draw distance fading, depth-shading options, have been deactivated;
 -No in-game options (all settings in editor).